 Delivering global Innovation Challenges

 The event was entirely virtual, leveraging E4C’s experience in mobilizing socially minded engineers and innovators online.
 We provided know-how in human-centered design, and Siemens offered its expertise and powerful CAD software SolidEdge to the online engineering community.
-The result was the creation of innovative hardware solutions to advance two of the UN’s Sustainable Development Goals (SDGs): zero hunger and clean water.
+The result was the creation of innovative hardware solutions to advance two of the United Nation’s Sustainable Development Goals (SDGs): zero hunger and clean water.

 Zero Hunger Track: Design a postharvest off-grid preservation technology to reduce the farm-to-table food loss.
 Winner: EcoLife Cold Room Team (Uganda)